NYCPlanning/db-cbbr/README.md

 The Community Board Budget Requests Database, a data product produced by the New York City Department of City Planning (DCP), is based on requests for future capital or expense projects submitted by each of NYC's 59 Community Boards to DCP.
 DCP adds value to the submitted budget requests by creating geometries where possible for requested projects, in the effort to map as many budget requests as possible.

 The Community Board Budget Requests Database is a way to quickly and easily explore and learn about projects requested by NYC's 59 Community Boards.
-It’s main purpose is to be a starting point for exploring potential projects to better understand a communities perceived needs across NYC.
-The spatial data provides an integrated view enabling a broad understanding of where communities request investments, and reveals opportunities for strategic neighborhood planning.
+It’s main purpose is to be a starting point for exploring potential projects and to better understand a communities' perceived needs across NYC.
+The spatial data provides an integrated view enabling a broad understanding of where communities have requested investments, and reveals opportunities for strategic neighborhood planning.

 #### Limitations
 The spatial data are not 100% reliable, accurate, or exhaustive